top of page

 Includes a built-in REST API and client libraries for simplified interfacing and integration with other services.

 In this architecture, Azure Files provides the file share.
-Site-to-site VPN or Azure ExpressRoute provides secure connections between the on-premises network and Azure virtual network.
+Site-to-site VPN or Azure ExpressRoute provides secure connections between the on-premises network and the Azure virtual network.
 Users and applications use the connections to access the files.
-Azure Active Directory (Azure AD) and Azure DNS cooperate with on-premises AD DS and DNS to secure the access.
+Azure Active Directory (Azure AD) and Azure DNS cooperate with on-premises AD DS and DNS to secure access.

 Architecture